 German passports contain a chip with the holder's fingerprints, which will be taken electronically at the time of the application.
 It is required that the applicant appears in person at the German Foreign Mission.

-It is not possible to extend an expired passport.
-Instead we will issue you a new document.
+It is no longer possible to extend passports.
+Instead you will be issued a new document.